 Income tax expense represents our total current and deferred tax expenses under the relevant Hong Kong and PRC income tax rules and regulations.
 Our subsidiaries incorporated in Hong Kong were subject to a profit tax at the rate of 16.5% during the Track Record Period.
-One of the Hong Kong subsidiaries, RMI HK, was subject to Hong Kong profits tax at a preferential rate of 8.25% in respect of its profits derived from the contract processing arrangement during the Track Record Period.
-The contract processing arrangement was terminated in July 2014 which resulted in RMI HK's loss of the preferential profits tax rate of 8.25% and an increase in the profits tax rate from 8.25% to 16.5% thereafter.
+One of the Hong Kong subsidiaries was subject to Hong Kong profits tax at a rate of 8.25% in respect of its profits derived from the contract processing arrangement during the Track Record Period.